TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ```
 DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase
 ```
-After the cleanup is done you can start debloating Windows 11.
+After the cleanup is done you can start debloating Windows 11. <br>
+You can debloat using my debloat tool and then continue further optimization <br>

 ![Screenshot (06)](https://user-images.githubusercontent.com/85176292/132123934-cceb2099-ec54-4c79-b0cb-72555fab5ce4.png)

+Or you can start from here <br>
 ### Microsoft Store
 In the PowerShell, type: <br>
 ```